Robert Irimescu: International career

 His first appearance was for Romania A against Italy A in 2023, before going on to make his debut for the national side against Poland in the 2023 Rugby Europe Championship, coming off the bench to score a try.
 He played in the following 2 Rugby Europe Matches against Belgium and Portugal, coming off the bench in his alternate position, as a flanker in both.

 He was named in the Romanian squad for the 2023 Rugby World Cup warmups.
 He eventually came off the bench against Georgia.

 He went on to be named in the final 33-Man Roster, playing in the 2023 Rugby World Cup.
 On September 17th, he came off the bench against South Africa, making his World Cup Debut.
 A few weeks later he cracked the first XV for the first time against Scotland, and closed out his World Cup Campaign by coming off the bench against Tonga.

 In 2024, he continued his campaign for the Oaks, by being selected in the 2024 REC Squad, where he featured in 3 matches.
 He went on to earn his 10th cap, in his final match against Spain.

 In the summer of 2024, he was selected to play against the United States and Canada.
 He played in both games, coming off the bench.
 Irimescu went on to defeat his home nation in Chicago, winning the Pershing Cup, 22–20 on July 5th, 2024.

 Personal life

 Born in New York to Romanian parents, Nicoleta and Gabriel Irimescu, who both come from Constanța.
 His father grew up playing rugby in Constanța.
-He frequently visited Constanta every summer.
+He frequently visited Constanța every summer.
 Although he lived in the United States his whole life, he moved to Romania in January 2023 to help his international ambitions.

 He graduated from Penn State with a Master’s Degree in Accounting, a Bachelor’s in Finance, and a Bachelor’s in Accounting.